jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Now first things first; we need to create ssh-keys or you can use your own.
 If you don't know what ssh-keys are, you could start [here](https://wiki.archlinux.org/index.php/SSH_Keys).
 If this doesn't make sense....sigh, you probably shouldn't have read this far.

-Since I'm lazy, I'll set up my keys with root on the vm that I created:
+Since I'm lazy, I'll set up passwordless keys with root on the vm that I created:
 ```bash
 root@chef-book:~# ssh-keygen
 Generating public/private rsa key pair.